COVID-19 Early Childhood Grants

 Grants Support Distance Learning for Vulnerable Children and Early Childhood Education Training

 In August 2020, the Initiative Foundation was awarded $416,000 from the Minnesota Department of Education (MDE) and the Governor’s Emergency Education Relief (GEER) fund to create a series of three grant cycles.
-The grant application for the second of three rounds of funding is now available.
-Applications will be accepted until 4 p.m. on Thursday, Dec.
-31, 2020.
-See the grant awards from the first round here.
+The first and second grant rounds are completed.
+A third grant round will occur during spring 2021 with the goal of completing all projects by August 2022.
+See the grant awards from the first round and second round here.

 The overarching goal of these grants is to support early childhood programming that benefits children birth to 8 who are adversely affected by the COVID-19 pandemic, including illness, economic displacement and the interruption of educational and/or development supports.